canonical/curtin/doc/topics/overview.rst

  config_hook: {{TARGET_MP}}/opt/curtin/config-hook

 **Command environment**
-- ``INTEFACES``: This is a path to the file created during networking stage
+- ``INTERFACES``: This is a path to the file created during networking stage
 - ``FSTAB``: This is a path to the file created during partitioning stage
 - ``CONFIG``: This is a path to the curtin config file.
 It is provided so that additional configuration could be provided through to the OS customization.